Antony John Chapman

-Antony John (Tony) Chapman is a British psychologist and university administrator.
+Antony (Tony) John Chapman OBE (1947-2022) was a British psychologist and university administrator.

 Career

 Chapman was awarded a PhD by the University of Leicester.
 He was then appointed as a lecturer at the University of Wales Institute of Science and Technology.
 In 1983 he moved to the University of Leeds as Professor of Psychology and Head of Department where he was promoted to Dean of Science and Pro-Vice-Chancellor.

 In 1998, he was appointed Vice-Chancellor of the University of Wales Institute, Cardiff.
-He has been editor of the British Journal of Psychology and editor-in-chief/editor of Current Psychology.
+He was editor of the British Journal of Psychology and editor-in-chief/editor of Current Psychology.